Code-A-3/silent-auction/README.md

 GET /items --> gives all items in auction<br>
 POST /items --> add a new item (allowed to administrative users only)<br>
 GET /items/:id --> gives a specific item with more details<br>
-PATCH /items/:id --> adds a new bid to a specific item (allowed only if logged in)<br>
+PUT /items/:id --> adds a new bid to a specific item (allowed only if logged in)<br>
 DELETE /items/:id --> delete an item (allowed to administrative users only)<br>
 POST /user/register --> sign up new account<br>
 POST /user/login --> login<br>